-In our opinion, Ekso Bionics Holdings, Inc. maintained, in all material respects, effective internal control over financial reporting as of December 31, 2016, based on the COSO criteria.
+In our opinion, because of the effect of the material weakness described above on the achievement of the objectives of the control criteria, Ekso Bionics Holdings, Inc. has not maintained effective internal control over financial reporting as of December 31, 2016, based on COSO criteria.